 From the towering Andes to the dense Amazonian rain forest, Ecuador is incredibly diverse.
 With about 4000 species of butterflies found within its relatively small borders, Ecuador is arguably the butterfly capital of the world!
 Approximately 2000 species of butterflies have been seen in the areas we will visit!
-On the 2012 trip, the group saw huge numbers of individual butterflies and photographed approximately 500 species.
-We hope to do even better in 2013!
+We have been fortunate to see huge numbers of butterflies on this trip, with as many as 750 species on a single trip!

 Day 1.
-Saturday.
+Monday.
 The tour begins this evening at the airport in Quito, Ecuador.
 We will spend this night at a very comfortable hotel.
-Night in Quito.
+Night in the Quito area.

 Day 3.
-Monday through Day 6.
-Thursday.
+Wednesday through Day 6.
+Saturday.
 Tena, in the tropical lowlands at about 1600 ft., will be our base for the next 4 days.Tena is a superb hub from which to radiate out to numerous excellent sites for butterflies.
 Despite its size and the fact that it has been here for over 500 years, there is still excellent forest even in close proximity to the town.
 Most of this is secondary, but it’s old and well established and is an excellent nursery for the more than 2000 species of butterfly that we can find in the area!
 Your leader will choose from the following sites depending on weather conditions and the level of success we enjoy at neighboring sites.
 They are presented based on geographical location, and not in any particular order of hierarchy.
-If a site is especially good it may be revisited at the request of the group.
+Some sites will be visited on days 3 through 6 and others on days 10 through 12 (see below).

 At about 7000 ft. in the Sierra de Guacamayos, we find ourselves in secondary cloud forest interspersed with stands of extensive bamboo, which attract a lot of pronophilines satyrs such as the exquisite Orange-patched Satyr (Daedalma dinias), White-spotted Oxeo (Oxeoschistus leucospilos), and Marbled Satyr (Junea dorinda).
 Here we have also seen over 30 species of ticlears in a single day, including Giant Ticlear (Megoleria orestilla), and we are likely also to see various Perisama species with their kaleidoscopic colors, the delicate orange-patched Golden Sister (Adelpha saundersi) and boldly patterned Cloud-forest Catone (Catonephele chromis), as well as the ubiquitous mauve-patched Orange-edged Daggerwing (Marpesia corinna).